vmware/vic/doc/user_doc/vic_app_dev/using_volumes_with_vic.md

 # Using Volumes with vSphere Integrated Containers Engine #

 vSphere Integrated Containers Engine supports the use of container volumes.
 When you create or the vSphere Administrator creates a virtual container host, you or the Administrator specify the datastore to use to store container volumes in the `vic-machine create --volume-store` option.
-For information about how to use the `vic-machine create --volume-store` option, see the section on `volume-store` in [Virtual Container Host Deployment Options](../vic_installation/vch_installer_options.html#volume-store) in *vSphere Integrated Containers Engine Installation and Configuration*.
+For information about how to use the `vic-machine create --volume-store` option, see the section on `volume-store` in [Virtual Container Host Deployment Options](../vic_installation/vch_installer_options.html#volume-store) in *vSphere Integrated Containers Engine Installation*.

 ## Obtain the List of Available Volume Stores ##